 - (A) Manholes shall be installed to provide access to continuous underground storm sewers for the purpose of inspection and maintenance.
-Manholes shall be provided at the following locations: - (1) Where two or more storm sewers converge; - (2) At the point of beginning or at the end of a curve and at the point of reverse curvature; - (3) Where pipe size changes; - (4) Where an abrupt change in alignment occurs; - (5) Where a change in grade occurs; and/or - (6) At suitable intervals in straight sections of sewer. - (B) The maximum distance between storm sewer manholes sections of sewer.
+Manholes shall be provided at the following locations: - (1) Where two or more storm sewers converge; - (2) Where pipe size changes; - (3) Where an abrupt change in alignment occurs; - (4) Where a change in grade occurs; and/or - (5) At suitable intervals in straight sections of sewer. - (B) The maximum distance between storm sewer manholes sections of sewer.